 Modify the entry and click Submit.

-You’ll return to the frontend list, and changes will reflect immediately.
+You’ll return to the frontend list, and the changes will be reflected immediately.

 For security and privacy reasons, we recommend hiding sensitive fields in the frontend listing of the form.
 Also, restrict editing options for such forms to ensure data protection.
 Hence, always align the frontend settings based on the use case’s security and workflow needs.